 See How Others Put Media-Smart Youth into Action

-The NICHD funded 10 grantees to implement the Media-Smart Youth program from January through June 2013.
+Ten organizations pilot tested the upgraded Media-Smart Youth program in 2013.
 The following vignettes describe their accomplishments and challenges.
-Select a link below to learn more about each grantee.
-You can also download the entire evaluation report (PDF – 804 KB).
+Select a link below to learn more about each program.
+You can also download the entire Lessons Learned report (PDF – 804 KB).

 - Alice Aycock Poe Center for Health Education (Raleigh, NC)